WebAssembly/spec/spectec/test-prose/TEST.md

     - heaptype''' is heaptype.
     - heaptype matches the heap type FUNC.
   - Or:
+    - heaptype'' is NOEXN.
+    - heaptype''' is EXN.
+  - Or:
     - heaptype'' is NOEXTERN.
-    - heaptype''' is heaptype.
+    - heaptype''' is EXTERN.
-    - heaptype matches the heap type EXTERN.
   - Or:
     - heaptype'' is BOT.
     - heaptype''' is heaptype.